ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 Some reasons a name might be invalid include:

-* Name includes an invalid character (for example, "#")
+* Name includes an invalid character (e.g., "#")

-* Name begins with a digit (for example, "1")
+* Name begins with a digit (e.g., "1")

-* Name is a Python reserved word (for example, "raise")
+* Name is a Python reserved word (e.g., "raise")

 These are transformed using the following rules:

-* "#" characters are replaced with the text number
+* "#" characters are replaced with the text "number"

-* Names that start with a digit are prefixed with an _
+* Names that start with a digit are prefixed with an underscore

-* Names that are the same as a Python reserved word are prefixed with an _
+* Names that are the same as a Python reserved word are prefixed with an underscore

 The previous examples become: